rajrao/PowerBiDiffer/readme.md

 	git difftool *.json

+Compare using PowerBiDiffer the commit that was 3 revisions prior

+	git difftool HEAD~3 -t PowerBiDiffer

 Display the difference for only files with extension \*.json, comparing current set of files to previous check in (useful when you are looking at changes in branch)

 	git difftool HEAD^^ *.json